NCAR/NCAR-Classic-Libraries-for-Geophysics/README.md

 Several mathematical libraries developed in the years 1970-1990 remain popular in the geophysics community.

-Three-dimensional rendering of a scalar function defined on an equally spaced latitudinal grid.

 These libraries are:

 FFTPACK: A library of fast Fourier transforms